New Orleans defends against water threats on 3 fronts

 NEW ORLEANS — When it comes to water, New Orleans faces three threats: the sea, the sky and the river.

 Tropical storms and hurricanes send storm surges pushing up against the city’s outer defenses.
-That’s what happened in 2005 when Hurricane Katrina’s surge caused widespread levee failures and left 80 percent of the city under water.
+That’s what happened in 2005 when Hurricane Katrina’s surge caused widespread levee failures and left 80% of the city under water.

 Massive rains like those expected to accompany approaching Tropical Storm Barry have to be pumped out, taxing the city’s ancient and historically underfunded drainage system.
 And the Mississippi River, which drains most of the water that falls in a vast section of the United States and even parts of Canada, is held in check by tall levees.